Qarik-Group/ghost-for-cloudfoundry/content/themes/ghostium-starkandwayne/README.md

 To update the theme:

 1. Make edits to files within `src/` only.
 Do not manually edit `assets/`.
 This folder is generated from `src/`.
-1. Use nodejs/npm to compile the JavaScript/CSS and generate updated Ghost templates to reference these files.
+1. Use nodejs/yarn to compile the JavaScript/CSS and generate updated Ghost templates to reference these files.

     ```plain
-    npm install
+    npm install -g grunt gscan
+    yarn install
     npm run-script build
     ```